sg00990/sg00990/README.md

 ## Interests

 Apart from programming, I enjoy learning new languages and exploring different cultures.
+I studied Japanese in college, so I am always looking to improve my skills.
 I'm also an avid reader and enjoy reading sci-fi and fantasy.

 ## Contact